NOTE: Full list of films that will be mentioned is located at the bottom of this letter.

 Maybe because of this, I tire of what feel like uncreative misuses and abuses of the Bechdel test.
 It’s like watching people trying to hammer nails with a surgical knife and wondering why their pictures won’t stay up, because the question not enough misusers seem to be asking is:

-the hell does the Bechdel test actually measure?
+When it comes to a single, individual movie, what does the Bechdel test actually measure?

 It does not measure, obviously, how feminist a movie is, nor how gender-equal.